tuckermint/sdk-application-tutorial/tutorial/app-complete.md

 # Import your modules and finish your application

 Now that your module is ready, it can be incorporated in the `./app.go` file, along with the other two modules [`auth`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/auth) and [`bank`](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank).
-Let's begin by adding your new nameservice module to the imports:
+Let's begin by adding your new tuckermint module to the imports:

 > _*NOTE*_: Your application needs to import the code you just wrote.
-Here the import path is set to this repository (`github.com/tuckermint/sdk-application-tutorial/x/nameservice`).
-If you are following along in your own repo you will need to change the import path to reflect that (`github.com/{ .Username }/{ .Project.Repo }/x/nameservice`).
+Here the import path is set to this repository (`github.com/tuckermint/sdk-application-tutorial/x/tuckermint`).
+If you are following along in your own repo you will need to change the import path to reflect that (`github.com/{ .Username }/{ .Project.Repo }/x/tuckermint`).

 ```go
 package app